vogtb/spreadsheet/DOCS.md

   Returns the number of networking days between two provided days excluding specified weekend days and holidays.
 @param startDate - The start date of the period from which to calculate the number of net working days.
 @param endDate - The end date of the period from which to calculate the number of net working days.
 @param weekend - [ OPTIONAL - 1 by default ] - A number or string representing which days of the week are considered weekends.
 String method: weekends can be specified using seven 0’s and 1’s, where the first number in the et represents Monday and the last number is for Sunday.
 A zero means that the day is a work day, a 1 means that the day is a weekend.
 For example, “0000011” would mean Saturday and Sunday are weekends.
 Number method: instead of using the string method above, a single number can be used.
-1 = SaturdaySunday are weekends, 2 = SundayMonday, and this pattern repeats until 7 = FridaySaturday.
+1 = Saturday/Sunday are weekends, 2 = Sunday/Monday, and this pattern repeats until 7 = Friday/Saturday.
 11 = Sunday is the only weekend, 12 = Monday is the only weekend, and this pattern repeats until 17 = Saturday is the only weekend.
 @param holidays - [ OPTIONAL ] - A range or array constant containing the dates to consider as holidays.
 The values provided within an array for holidays must be date serial number values, as returned by N or date values, as returned by DATE, DATEVALUE or TO_DATE.
 Values specified by a range should be standard date values or date serial numbers.
 @returns {number} of networking days between two provided days
 @constructor